erengumusay/423project/README.md

 The initial dataset consists of 6607 student records and 19 features.
 We examined distributions, missing values, and feature interactions to identify data quality issues and early trends.

-### Example EDA Plots:
-- Distribution of Exam Scores
-- Jointplots for exam vs study time
-- Pairplot for feature interactions
-- Correlation Heatmap

 ### Distribution of Exam Scores
 ![Distribution](images/eda/exam_score_dist.png)
-> The exam scores are approximately normally distributed, centered around 67.
-This supports the use of regression models and suggests no major skew in performance levels.
+> The exam scores are approximately normally distributed, centered around 67 with less deviation than expected.

 ### Jointplots for exam vs study time
 ![Jointplots](images/eda/jointplot_exam_vs_study.png)

-> This jointplot provides a comprehensive view of the relationship between `Hours_Studied` and `Exam_Score`, combining:
+> This jointplot above provides a comprehensive view of the relationship between `Hours_Studied`, which is the first factor that comes to mind to correlate with student success, and `Exam_Score`, combining:
 > - a **scatterplot** (center),
 > - **marginal histograms** (top and right), and
 > - a **regression line** to capture linear trend.

-> 🧠 **Interpretation**:
+>  **Interpretation**:
-> - A clear **positive linear trend** is evident: more study hours tend to result in higher exam scores.
+> - A clear **positive linear trend** is evident: more study hours tend to result in higher exam scores as expected
 > - The **distribution of scores** is tighter for mid-to-high study hours (15–30), suggesting higher consistency.
 > - The density of points at 65–70 indicates that most students cluster around that score regardless of studying effort, but the **upper bound increases** with more hours.
-> - There is no apparent ceiling effect — students who study more still achieve marginal improvements.
+> - There is a limit, students who study more and more do not see dramatic improvements.

 ### Pairplot for feature interactions
 ![Pairplot](images/eda/pairplot_exam_related.png)